tusharseth1990/Assignment_stg/README.md

 Write a Simple function to count the unique characters in the body and the count of the same.

 Note:
-1. Code is written considering this url:  https://jsonplaceholder.typicode.com/posts/1
+1. Code is written considering this Sample API :  https://jsonplaceholder.typicode.com/posts/1
 2. Application reads input URL from command Line example:  https://jsonplaceholder.typicode.com/posts/1

 ****Kindly note that I have done the basic implementation with java code considering the limited time frame. **